jazz-community/jazz-plugin-maven-archetype/README.md

 For more information about deploying extensions, check out [Ralph Schoon's blog](https://rsjazz.wordpress.com/2014/06/12/is-the-extension-deployed-how-can-i-redeploy/)

 ### For jetty
-When using jetty with the [jazz development environment](https://github.com/jazz-community/jazz-debug-environment), the `plugin/` and `plugin/target` folders should be used for run-time dynamic lookup.
+When using jetty with the [Jazz Development Environment](https://github.com/jazz-community/jazz-debug-environment), the `plugin/` and `plugin/target` folders should be used for run-time dynamic lookup.
 The files edited here should be located in your `debug-environment/conf/jetty/user_configs` folder.

 1. Add a property value (or a new file dedicated to just this property) which states which folders your plugin files are in.
 For the example generated here, it would look like this:
     `org.company.example=target/dependency,target/classes`